 In this step, we are going to create content to solve the customer’s problems.

-In this step, we are going to create long-form content to answer the question or solve a problem for the customer.
-For example, if we found that customers are searching for “best offensive plays for 5-year-olds,” we are going to create a list of the top five or 10 plays that 5-year-olds can run.
+In this step, we will create long-form content to answer the question or solve a problem for the customer.
+For example, if we found that customers are searching for “best offensive plays for 5-year-olds,” we will create a list of the top five or 10 plays that 5-year-olds can run.

 Here is where a lot of new affiliate marketers get confused, lost, or frustrated.
 I often receive questions like “how do I find out which plays 5 years old like,” or “where can I find reliable information on this question?”